 With the $130 (£120, AU$180) SoundLink Color, Bose has achieved just that, plus a splash of color.
 There are a variety of flavors to choose from, but whichever you choose, you'll be treated to stellar sound and battery performance.
 Bose performance now comes cheap with this portable Bluetooth speaker.

-- Read our Bose SoundLink Color review
+Read the full review: Bose SoundLink Color

 One look at this speaker might make you think that it costs a small fortune.
 Coming in aggressively at $149, the Fluance Fi30 loves defying expectations and the act doesn't stop at its shockingly low price.
 It also sounds great.
 With room-filling audio, we've got a value-packed speaker that can bring down the house.